rtomayko/tilt/README.md

 Tilt
 ====

-Tilt provides a thin interface over a bunch of different template engines to make their usage as generic possible.
-This is useful for web frameworks, static site generators, and other systems that support multiple template engines but don't want to code for each of them explicitly.
+Tilt is a thin interface over a bunch of different Ruby template engines in an attempt to make their usage as generic possible.
+This is useful for web frameworks, static site generators, and other systems that support multiple template engines but don't want to code for each of them individually.

 The following features are supported for all template engines (assuming the feature is relevant to the engine):